Noah-R/Mulligan-Decider/README.md

 ## Near term roadmap

     Build out web app
-        Decide the best format for presenting predictions to the user User-proof back end
+        User-proof back end
         Write a 'How this works' section
         Improve front end